Ultimate Guide to Disneyland Paris with Toddlers (2023)

 It’s very likely you are going to do a lot of walking at Disneyland Paris – we usually cover 20,000 to 30,000 steps during a full day at the park!

-We always bring strollers and a buggy board to share between our 4 and 3-year-old and 6-month-old.
-It means we can plan the day without worrying about tired little legs and do some speed walking when we have to cover longer distances!
+We always bring strollers as it means we can plan the day without worrying about tired little legs and do some speed walking when we have to cover longer distances!
 The strollers are also great for storing snacks and spare clothes and everything else we need for a day at Disneyland Paris!

 Disneyland Paris with Toddlers